 Having vicarious liability cover means you’re protected for patient injury, even when it’s out of your control.

 If you’re working in research, insurance cover for unintentional intellectual property infringement is crucial.

 The cover protects not only the owner of the intellectual property but also if you have unintentionally infringed upon intellectual property rights.

 Run-off cover protects you from any future liabilities once you cease medical practice, either via retirement or otherwise,.
 An example could be that you may have treated a patient prior to retirement but who then lodges a complaint after you have retired.

 Run-off coverage may extend to months or even years, but keep in mind it doesn’t protect you if you engage in medical practice during your retirement or period of absence from the medical profession.

 Sometimes the defence costs associated with a malpractice case can be substantial.
 Having access to legal representation costs means you’re covered for associated expenses such as legal fees and won’t need to be out-of-pocket.

 When purchasing an indemnity insurance policy, some policies can offer optional extensions.
-The Chubb Elite Medical Malpractice Policy for example offers optional coverage for unintentional cyber and privacy infringement.
+Chubb's Medical Malpractice Policy for example offers optional coverage for unintentional cyber and privacy infringement.